tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 Type Classes could easily have been added to the subset we're supporting.
-On the other hand, I don't think they add that much complexity to the type checker, and the approach we would've used to compile them would have removed them before we get to code generation, so it's in effect orthogonal to the rest of the compiler.
+On the other hand, I don't think they add that much complexity to the type checker, and the approach we would've used to compile them would have removed them before we get to code generation.
+In practice, they're a simple addition to our compiler.

 As for Modules, these aren't very Haskellish, but add a very large amount of complexity, that's well covered by other languages.
-Haskell's module system isn't very difficult in *depth* but it does have quite a lot of *breadth*, and that breadth is not novel compared to how other languages do things.
-I don't think spending a lot of time about cross-module name resolution and things like that would've explained the things that make Haskell different to compile compared to other languages.
+Haskell's module system isn't very difficult in *depth* but it does have quite a lot of *breadth*, and that breadth isn't novel compared other languages.
+I don't think spending a lot of time worrying about cross-module name resolution and things like that would help explain the difficulties of Haskell.

 Finally, if you want to make a subset that conforms to the a Haskell specification, you need to add a *lot* of things.
 I mean a **lot**.
-This would've been a lot of boilerplate implementations of primitive types and functions, for not much pedagogical again.
+This would've included a lot of boilerplate implementations of primitive types and functions, not really explaining anything new.
 Once again, my goal here is to explain the things that seem a bit mysterious about implementing Haskell.
 I think that implementing a full subset is, for the most part, a straightforward extension of the foundation this series tries to cover.